faisalghifariz/customer-churn-prediction/README.md

 ![image](https://github.com/faisalghifariz/customer-churn-prediction/assets/90921520/ec5736a2-cec6-48d5-b2eb-3644251d4a72)

-2. 3 Machine Learning methods used (Logistic Regression, Random Forest, and XGBoost) show great performance on predicting churned customer.
+2. **3 Machine Learning methods used (Logistic Regression, Random Forest, and XGBoost) show great performance on predicting churned customer.**
    - Logistic Regression have 98% recall (standard) and 97% recall (oversampling using SMOTE)
    - Random Forest have 100% recall (standard) and 100% recall (oversampling using SMOTE)
    - Logistic Regression have 100% recall (standard) and 100% recall (oversampling using SMOTE) It means all three models predict over 95 churned customer out of 100 predicted churned customer.
 The company can use one of the models to predict churned customers.

-Interested to see presentation version of this project?
-You can view the presentation version [here](https://www.linkedin.com/feed/update/urn:li:activity:7140013902850842624/) in my lLinkedin!
+**Interested to see presentation version of this project?
+You can view the presentation version [here](https://www.linkedin.com/feed/update/urn:li:activity:7140013902850842624/) in my Linkedin!**